Mexico's Axtel to sell towers to American Tower for $56 million

-MEXICO CITY Mexico's Axtel, the telephone unit of conglomerate Alfa (ALFAA.MX), on Tuesday said it had reached a deal to sell towers to a subsidiary of American Tower Corp for $56 million.
+MEXICO CITY (Reuters) - Mexico's Axtel, the telephone unit of conglomerate Alfa (ALFAA.MX), on Tuesday said it had reached a deal to sell towers to a subsidiary of American Tower Corp for $56 million.

 Axtel said in a filing with the Mexican exchange that it had reached a deal with MATC Digital to sell the American Tower unit 142 phone towers in a deal seen closing this year.
 Axtel also agreed to rent the towers for 15 years, the statement said.